Skip to main content

 What is the immigration medical exam, and where do I get it?+

 I received a procedural fairness letter about excessive demand.
-What do I do?+
+What happens next?+

-Engage a licensed immigration lawyer immediately.
-The procedural fairness letter gives you an opportunity to respond — typically 60 days — with evidence challenging the cost projection or presenting a mitigation plan.
-Missing this deadline is treated as acceptance of the inadmissibility finding.
+A procedural fairness letter gives you a limited window, often cited around 60 to 90 days, to respond with evidence challenging the cost projection or presenting a mitigation plan, and missing the deadline is generally treated as accepting the inadmissibility finding.
+Because the response is technical and time-sensitive, many applicants choose to consult a licensed immigration lawyer or CICC consultant promptly.
 A CBSA officer at a port of entry cannot advise on procedural fairness responses for immigration applications.

 Can I be refused a visitor visa because of a health condition?+